BU-ISCIII/relecov-platform/docs/markdown_files/configuration.md

 ![show_annotations](img/show_annotations.png)

-This is how the annotation information displays:
+This is how the annotation information is displayed:

 ![annotation_information](img/annotation_information.png)